 America and southern Mexico) corn supplied the missing amino

 acids, and squash was an additional source of vitamins.

-the other nutrients remain however, even after cooking.
+High percentages of the other nutrients remain however, even

 article is from Chef James Ehler of Key West, Florida.

 is a webmaster, cook, chef, writer and (like me) a self-confessed